 Emergency and Disaster Assistance for Employers

-Employers in San Diego County directly affected by the wildfire may request up to a 60-day extension of time from the EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.
+Employers in Marin, Mendocino, San Mateo, and Ventura Counties directly affected by the severe winter storms may request up to a 60-day extension of time from the EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.
 This extension may be granted under Section 1111.5 of the California Unemployment Insurance Code (CUIC).
-Written request for an extension must be received within 60 days from the original delinquent date of the payment or return to file/pay.
+Written request for extension must be received within 60 days from the original delinquent date of the payment or return to file/pay.

-Employers in Shasta County directly affected by the wildfire may request up to a 60-day extension of time from the EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.
+Employers in El Dorado and Siskiyou Counties directly affected by the King and Boles fires may request up to a 60-day extension of time from the EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.
 This extension may be granted under Section 1111.5 of the California Unemployment Insurance Code (CUIC).
-Written request for an extension must be received within 60 days from the original delinquent date of the payment or return to file/pay.
+Written request for extension must be received within 60 days from the original delinquent date of the payment or return to file/pay.

 Requests for Extension to Report and Pay